shastier/home_budget_friend/proposal.md

 ### Why Spring Boot as backend technology
 - Because it uses Java as main programming language to build app with minimal or zero config.
-- Good to build REST APIs and can be used for small problems but its strength is: larger scale app that use a clout approach.
+- Good to build REST APIs and can be used for small problems but its strength is: larger scale app that use a cloud approach.

 ### Phases of Completion
 - Research and learn how to use Spring Boot